gferrsilva/QMineral_Modeller/README.md

 ## Important Notes

-* At the current state, Qmin is able to predict among 17 groups and 188 different minerals.
+:warning: At the current state, Qmin is able to predict among 17 groups and 188 different minerals.
 Any other mineral/grup not listed bellow will not perform as desired:

 * Amphibole (29 minerals)